Frequently Asked Questions

 An accountable care network is a group of healthcare organizations and providers that join together to offer affordable, high-quality healthcare and a coordinated care team.
 Our primary care providers focus on wellness and disease prevention, and if you need specialty care, your providers closely communicate and coordinate your care to achieve the best possible outcomes.
 The Public Employee Benefits Board (PEBB) offers UMP Plus, a plan that contains two accountable care networks.
 The UW Medicine Accountable Care Network (ACN) is one of the UMP Plus networks.

-The UMP Plus – UW Medicine ACN is currently available to PEBB benefits-eligible members who live in King, Kitsap, Pierce, Skagit, Snohomish, Thurston, or Spokane counties, including:
+The UMP Plus – UW Medicine ACN is currently available to PEBB benefits-eligible members who live in Benton, Franklin, King, Pierce, Skagit, Snohomish, Thurston, or Spokane counties, including:

 - Employees and their enrolled dependents.